AbadVelazquez/Act3_SO2SimuladorBestFit/README.md

-# Act3_SO2SimuladorBestFit
+# Acte_SO2SimuladorBestFit
-Actividad 3 Direccionamiento de segmentación y paginación - SO 2, Eq 7
+Actividad 3 Segmentación Algoritmo Best-Fit - SO 2, Eq 7